1 quart organic half 'n' half

 1/3 cup plain yogurt with live cultures (Brown Cow Brand preferred)

 Heat milk and half 'n' half in a pan to 180 degrees Fahrenheit.
 Set aside covered and let cool to 110 degrees Fahrenheit.
 Mix in plain yogurt with a wire whisk and place the entire contents in a glass or ceramic bowl and cover.
 Place in a warm area (like the inside of the oven on the warm setting, about 105 degrees Fahrenheit) or use an InstaPot with its yogurt setting.
-Allow yogurt to ferment for 24 hours.
+Allow the yogurt to ferment for 24 hours.
 The long fermentation time ensures that the yogurt is virtually lactose-free, making it an acceptable food for the SIBO and SCD diet.
 This makes it a great option for many who suffer from Inflammatory Bowel Disease.
 When complete, blend with berries and honey for a special treat.
 I especially love this recipe when our cow, Delilah, has fresh milk.
 There is nothing better than grass-fed milk for your tea, coffee, and yogurt.

-1 quart pure water (reverse osmosis water preferred)
+1-quart pure water (reverse osmosis water preferred)

 1 rounded tablespoon of licorice plant